 Comparative Philosophy is a peer-reviewed, open-access/non-profit international journal of philosophy, with emphasis on the constructive engagement of distinct approaches to philosophical issues, problems, themes from different philosophical traditions (whether distinguished culturally or by style/orientation) for the sake of their joint contribution to the common philosophical enterprise and the development of contemporary society, and on general theory and methodology of comparative philosophy.

 Comparative Philosophy is an independent international academic journal.
 The International Editorial Board of the Journal consists of its Advisory Board and its Editorial Committee.
 Taking the open-access approach, the Journal is not published by a commercial press but by non-profit university institutions through universal accessibility of the Internet.
 No article submission or processing charges are required from prospective authors.
 All content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
-The journal is published in English on the World Wide Web; its current co-publishers are the International Society for Comparative Philosophy toward World Philosophy (CPWP), the Center for Comparative Philosophy and the University Library at San Jose State University, California, USA.
+The journal is published in English on the World Wide Web; its current co-publishers are the International Society for Comparative Philosophy toward World Philosophy (CPWP), the Center for Comparative Philosophy & University Library at San Jose State University, California, USA, and bepress, USA.